EOFY Offer: 90% off your plan for your first 3 months

 What causes lack of productivity in small businesses?

-Common causes include being constantly distracted, unclear priorities, inefficient processes, outdated tools, and burnout.
+Common causes include constant distractions, unclear priorities, inefficient processes, outdated tools, and burnout.
 Identifying which factors affect your business is the first step to fixing them.

 What is the one-three-five rule for productivity?